44th Infantry Division (Wehrmacht): France 1940

 In May 1940, at the start of the German attack on France, the 44th Infantry Division was in OKH reserve near Hameln.
-Assigned to 6th Army on 15 May, it moved forward behind the main spearheads, and eventually on 29 May was inserted into a defensive sector on the Somme near Peronne, protecting the southern flank of the German breakthrough.
+Assigned to 6th Army on 15 May, it moved forward behind the main spearheads, and eventually on 29 May was inserted into a defensive sector on the Somme near Péronne, protecting the southern flank of the German breakthrough.
 Here it remained as the Allied armies fell back to Dunkirk and evacuated.

 Realigning their forces to the south, the German High Command instigated plan red (Fall Rot), the attack into France.
 As part of 6th Army, the 44th Infantry Division would attack south out of its bridgehead across the Somme and strike the French forces manning the Weygand line.
 Striking in the early morning hours of 5 June, the infantry attack swept forward, infiltrating between the French fortified villages, but faltered as the open ground offered little in the way of concealment from enemy observation.
 By the afternoon, their forces were suffering from accurate French artillery bombardments, mortar and machine gun fire, directed from the French positions.
 One battalion, the I/134, overextended itself trying to outflank the village of Foucaucourt and became cut off, and Captain Hartmann, the commanding officer surrendered along with 216 men.

 The robust defence of 5 June by the French 19th Division and the 7th North African division forced Generalleutnant Schubert, the 44th Division commander, to withdraw his attacking units in the evening.
 In Schubert's discussion with the XXXX Corps commander, General Stumme, additional artillery support was organised for the following day and it was agreed that the fortified villages would have to be stormed and taken before the division could continue its advance.

 On the second day of attack, the 132 Infantry Regiment managed to take the village of Chuignolles and the surrounding area, and for which the battalion commander of III / 132, Oberstleutnant Karl Eibl was awarded the Knights Cross.
 But French resistance remained fierce, beating back the division's further assaults.
 The situation was about to change in the attackers' favour.
 On its left flank, the French line had been penetrated by tanks of 3rd and 4th Panzer divisions.
 The French 7th Army was left with no alternative but to withdraw, which they did by the morning of 7 June.
 The division now pushed forwards, occasionally clashing with enemy forces, but noting increasing signs of French disintegration.

 Deciding that Paris could not be defended, the French government declared it an open city and withdrew their forces behind the Seine.
 By 14 June the 44th Division was already approaching the river.
 Once across the Seine the division's advance accelerated, pushing south until it arrived in the vicinity of Orléans by the declaration of the French surrender.
 The 44th Infantry Division suffered 1,730 casualties in battle of France.
 This was followed by coastal protection duties in La Rochelle area until the end of March 1941.